-M traveled to Europe.
-That was my first international trip that I took alone (Journey of 10 hours).
+That was my first international flight that I took alone (Journey of 10 hours).
 Sounds exciting, isn’t it?

 Hubby was in Sweden and he invited me over to join him for a ten day trip.
 I was all glad but reluctant to go.
 I know I sound foolish but I dread traveling alone.
 I gave him all excuses to keep away from the trip but he kept alluring me further by promising me a rocking, dreamy, romantic trip from Sweden to Paris and then Switzerland.
 He also took care of my Schengen visa ( ensures visit to 25 European countries) and medical insurance.
 The leaves were taken care by my manager.
 Thus I had no choice but to travel.
-Europe visit is everyone’s dream and obviously since DDLJ I had been in love with the country of Alps.
-I work for a Swedish company but above all the fear of traveling alone was marring the charm.
+Europe visit is everyone’s dream but I had never taken long flight alone, therefore I was really scared.
 However, until you take the plunge, you can never learn to swim.
+So this was my beginning.

 Journey was long.
 I was to travel to Sweden via Finland and of-course some more immigration formalities at the Helsinki airport awaited me.
 The 7 hour flight kept me calm and composed and I enjoyed it.
 In fact I had started enjoying being alone.
 I observed more be it people, surroundings, their behavior or movements and ate all that was offered.
 I had overcome some of my fears in just couple of hours and felt much better at the European airport.
 It was different indeed, the journey has begun and there was so much to eye around.
 Next, flight from Helsinki to Arlanda, Stockholm was a quickie one, 55 minutes to be exact.

 As promised hubby dear was all set with our travel itinerary.
 There was no time to lose.
 We stayed at Stay At in Stockholm.
-I liked the hotel apartment.
+This was my first experiencing of staying at a hotel apartment.
+When hubby asked me about my interests, I immediately mentioned that I wanted to see Vasa Museum in Stockholm.
+Yes, I love museums.

-If you ever go to Sweden, Do visit VASA MUSEUM.
-Its one of the most popular attractions in the city.
-Another not to be missed hot spot is the sparkling, twinkling and wavy view of the Baltic Sea from all angles at Gamla stan.
+If you ever have a chance to visit Sweden, don’t forget to check out VASA MUSEUM in Stockholm.
+Its one of the most popular attractions in the city and it is very special because it is a museum which has safeguarded the history of a 17th century ship which sank and then it was salvaged.
+Another not to be missed hot spot in Stockholm is the sparkling, twinkling and wavy view of the Baltic Sea from all angles of Gamla stan.

 Vasa Museum in Stockholm